Johannes Volkelt: Biography

 He was educated at Vienna, Jena, and Leipzig.
+At Jena, he was a student of Kant scholar Kuno Fischer.
+At Leipzig, Volkelt's doctoral advisor was Hermann Lotze.

-He became professor of philosophy at Basel in 1883 and at Würzburg in 1889, and 1894 was made professor of philosophy and pedagogy in Leipzig.
+Volkelt became professor of philosophy at Basel in 1883 and at Würzburg in 1889, and 1894 was made professor of philosophy and pedagogy at Leipzig.

 Philosophy

 In philosophy, his main efforts have been his opposition to positivism and his attempt at a new metaphysical theory.
 His independent position was arrived at after successive periods in which he followed Hegel, Schopenhauer, and Hartmann.

 Alongside Theodor Lipps and Stephan Witasek, he is considered one of the most important representatives of the psychology of aesthetics.
 He is particularly noted for his investigations of the concept of empathy as a fundamental principle of the theory of art.
 He proposed that experiencing a work of art with empathy has two variations: "proper empathy" (eigentliche Einfühlung) and "empathy of mood" (Stimmungseinfühlung).
-His thoughts on Einfühlung and the emphatic process were documented in his work System der Ästhetik.
+His thoughts on Einfühlung and the empathic process were documented in his work System der Ästhetik.

 Dream interpretation

 Volkelt spent time analysing the meaning of dreams, and captured his analysis in Die Traumphantasie.
 He is cited several times in The Interpretation of Dreams as a foundation for Sigmund Freud's claims.

 Volkelt believed that elements of a dream were directly related to the body of the dreamer, such as a dreamed roaring stove representing the dreamer's lungs.